Birding while working in Gampaha

-As the 2nd most populous district of Sri Lanka, Gampaha district does not register as a popular destination for birding.
-Constant human activity and clearing of natural habitats have driven away most of the wildlife.
-However, certain specialists still thrive in these areas.
-Due to my work managing Wet Water Resort, I was based close to Gampaha city for 2+ years.
-Surrounded by waterways, paddy fields and boasting myriad fruit trees, Wet Water Resort was a little oasis for birds.
-This article is a collection of photographs captured during my off-hours during my time at Gampaha. #gampaha #birdsingampaha #wetwateresort
+As the second most populous district in Sri Lanka, Gampaha is not typically regarded as a hotspot for birdwatching.
+Continuous human activity and the widespread clearing of natural habitats have driven much of the wildlife away.
+Yet, remarkably, some specialist species continue to survive—and even thrive—in these altered landscapes.
+During my time managing Wet Water Resort, I was based near Gampaha city for over two years.
+Nestled amidst waterways, paddy fields, and an abundance of fruit-bearing trees, the resort turned out to be a surprising little oasis for birds.
+This article is a collection of photographs captured during my off-hours—moments stolen between work and daily routines—celebrating the unexpected beauty of birdlife in Gampaha. #gampaha #birdsingampaha #wetwateresort

-Located just a few kilometres away from the main city of Gampaha, Wet Water Resort provides as escape from the buzzing city and is an area full of trees and waterways.
+Located just a few kilometres away from the main city of Gampaha, Wet Water Resort provides an escape from the buzzing city and is an area full of trees and waterways.

 Its location surrounded by paddy fields and waterways create a good habitat specially for water birds.
 The myriad of fruit trees attract birds and insects.